bmigo/regex/Develop/gist-template.md

 Additionally, we use the $ anchor when we are trying to read a string in which the $ signifies the end of the string, using the characters preceding.

 ### Quantifiers
+Quantifiers specify how many instances of a character, group, or character class must be present in the input for a match to be found.
+Some quantifiers include: *, +, ?, {n}, {n,}, {n,m}
 ### OR Operator

 ### Character Classes